-Strategic leadership is provided by the Board which consists of ordinary members, a Newham Council appointee, and the Chief Executive.
+Our Board provides strategic leadership and consists of ordinary members, a Newham Council appointee, and our CEO.
 The Board meets regularly, and we are proud of how well we are governed.
 We have adopted the 2020 NHF Code of Governance and review our compliance with the Code twice each year.
-We also review how effective our governance is annually, using questionnaires and external meeting observations.
+Every year we review how effective our governance is, using questionnaires and external meeting observations.
 Equality, diversity, and inclusion is a key element of good governance, and we believe that transparency is important for this.
 A summary of the EDI profile for our Board can be found here.

 It is also important that we can demonstrate that our Board members always act on behalf of Local Space.
 For this reason, we ask our Board members to make a full declaration of any interests, and if there is ever a conflict of interest they withdraw from the meeting and take no part in the decision making.
 A summary of Board member’s declarations of interest can be found here.

 Local Space has identified the key skills and competencies that it needs on the Board and it reviews these on an annual basis.
 Our last review confirmed that our Board members are skilled in areas such as strategy, finance, housing and asset management and customer service and that they are highly collaborative and communicative, empathetic and multiculturally diverse.

 The Board is supported by two committees – the Audit and Risk Committee, and the Nominations and Remuneration Committee.
 Board members also works closely with the Tenants’ Panel.